Tims Ford State Park: History

+In 1999, the first major expansion of the park facilities was the opening of the 6790 yd Bear Trace Tims Ford Golf Course, designed by Jack Nicklaus.

+Since the year 2000, the Tims Ford Reservoir Land Management and Disposition Plan has enabled the park to expand further by approximately 2000 acre.

+In 2011, a new 4000 ft2 visitor center opened.

 Geography

 Geologically, the park is located in the Highland Rim province, a hilly, slightly dissected area characterized by karst topography and scattered knobs.
 Terrain within the park is generally steep, except when approaching the lake shore.

 Tims Ford Lake, from which the park takes its name, was formed by a TVA hydroelectric dam over the Elk River.
 This dam was completed in 1970.
 The lake itself is named after an early river crossing.

 Amenities

 The park has 11 hiking and biking trails.

 Facilities and management

 The park is open year round and is managed by the Tennessee Department of Environment and Conservation.

 The park includes 11 hiking trails, two campgrounds, two pavilions, a marina, and an 18-hole golf course called The Bear Trace, designed by Jack Nicklaus.